Beachside Bites: The Best New Restaurants on the Gold Coast

 Bringing the flavours of the Mediterranean to Broadbeach is Meltemi — named after the warm winds that blow across the Aegean ocean.
 This 120-seat restaurant is the latest venture from restaurateurs Dino and Kate Georgakopoulos (of the popular Xenia Grill at Main Beach and Coolangatta).

 It’s safe to say that the Georgakopoulos’ know what the GC dining scene favours, and they’re here to deliver.
-Meltemi’s kitchen will be helmed by hatted chef Tapos Singha, and his menu melds the best of the Med’s cuisine to create the ultimate banquet of share plates.
+Helmed by hatted chef Tapos Singha, the menu melds the best of the Med’s cuisine to create the ultimate banquet of share plates.

 Dive into sizzling saganaki cheese, nibble at pickled vegetables, let filo cigars melt in your mouth and scoop up morsels of tajine as you send your taste buds on a European summer escape.